Legislation Endorsed by AABC

 Will build off the Strong Start initiative by creating a demonstration payment program under Medicaid.
 The legislation provides guidance to develop a prospective payment system (PPS) that would reimburse Birth Centers for prenatal care, perinatal, and postpartum mother and infant care.

 Midwives for MOMS Act(H.R.
-3352/S. 1697)
+3768/S. 1851)

 Will increase access to evidence-based and culturally congruent maternity care as provided by Certified Nurse-Midwives (CNMs), Certified Midwives (CMs), and Certified Professional Midwives (CPMs) by establishing two new funding streams for midwifery education: one in the Title VII Health Professions Training Programs, and one in the Title VIII Nursing Workforce Development Programs.
 Additionally, the bill will address the significant lack of diversity in the maternity care workforce by prioritizing students from minority or disadvantaged backgrounds.

-Black Maternal Health Momnibus Act of 2021 (H.R.959/S.346)
+Black Maternal Health Momnibus Act (H.R.3305/S.1606)

+Has been reintroduced in this session of Congress.
 Builds on existing legislation to comprehensively address every dimension of the maternal health crisis in America.
 It includes the following:

-- Data to Save Moms Act (H.R.925/S.347) - Will improve data collection processes and quality measures to better understand the causes of the maternal health crisis in the United States and inform solutions to address it.
+- Data to Save Moms - Will improve data collection processes and quality measures to better understand the causes of the maternal health crisis in the United States and inform solutions to address it.

-- Maternal Health Pandemic Response Act - Will invest in federal programs to address the unique risks for and effects of COVID-19 during and after pregnancy and to advance respectful maternity care in future public health emergencies.
+- Maternal Health Pandemic Response - Will invest in federal programs to address the unique risks for and effects of COVID-19 during and after pregnancy and to advance respectful maternity care in future public health emergencies.